qiskit-community/qiskit-experiments/docs/GUIDELINES.md

        you can use the above macro, where you can provide a string for the hyperlink and the destination location separated by single comma.

-   # section: guide
+   # section: manual
        Optional.
-Link to user guide of this experiment if one exists.
+Link to manuals of this experiment if one exists.

    # section: see_also
        Optional.
 You can list relevant experiment or module.